 Maintaining a distance between people while inside and reducing the amount of time they are in face-to-face contact lowers the risk of transmission.
 There is strong public health advice that staff in secondary schools should maintain distance from their learners, staying at the front of the class, and away from their colleagues where possible.
 Ideally, adults should maintain a two-metre distance from each other and from children, any additional space available where there are lower numbers of learners attending should be used, wherever possible, to maximise the distance between learners and between staff and others.
 We know that this is not always possible, particularly when working with younger children, but if adults can do this when circumstances allow that will help.
 In particular, they should avoid close face-to-face contact and minimise time spent within one metre of anyone.
 Similarly, it will not be possible when working with many learners who have complex needs or who need close contact care.
 These learners' educational and care support should be provided as normal.
-Staff working with learners who have complex needs or who need close contact care, are on the priority list for the vaccination and should by the middle of February have received their first dose, which will help to protect our most vulnerable learners.
+Staff whose role is to provide intimate personal care for some of our most vulnerable children with complex medical needs have been included as part of the priority list for vaccination, and were offered their first dose by mid February, helping to protect them and our most vulnerable learners.
 It will also be important to undertake a risk assessment to ensure any additional mitigating measures are necessary, such as the use of well-ventilated space, and high quality 3 layer face coverings.